daylioti/docker-commander/README.md

 -api-host| docker api host, f.e tcp://127.0.0.1:2376
 -api-v | docker api version, use this option when you have some troubles with docker api version.
 -h	| display help dialog
--c  | path to yml config file
+-c  | path to yml config file or url to download yml.
 -v	| output version information and exit

 ### Keybindings